 - Additions, alterations or reconstruction, including porches and steps of existing buildings within a historic district, or a historic site

 - New signs placed in a historic district or on a historic site or landmark

 - New construction of walls, fences and parking lots in a historic district that are visible from a public way

 - Sandblasting of brick or stone buildings within a historic district, site or landmark

 Please note: Painting and paint color as well as interior renovation are not regulated by the Historic Preservation Commission.

-An application for a Certificate of Appropriateness can be obtained from the Planning & Codes office.
+Click here to begin the process of obtaining a Certificate of Appropriateness.
 A fee as established in the Town of Wiscasset Fee Schedule by the Selectboard shall be paid at the time of submission of the application.
+Click here on

 |Historic Preservation Ordinance||Download|